CSC1-1101-TTh9-S21/lab-week2/README.md

 1. Create a folder on your Desktop or in your Documents or anywhere that's easy to access called ``CS1``.
 This will be where you keep all your assignments for this class.

 2. On this page, you'll see a green ``Code`` button.
 Click on that button and select ``Download ZIP``.
 Here's a picture to help:

+3. On your computer, move the ``lab1-master`` folder you just downloaded to your ``CS1`` folder.

+4a.
+There are two ways of opening a Python (``.py``) file.
+Let's try one way first to see if it works.

+  * Open the lab1-master folder on your computer, then you'll see a file called `myfirstpython.py`.
+(Your operating system might just show it as as `myfirstpython`.
+That's fine -- it's the you want.)
+  * **Right-click** on the `myfirstpython.py` file.
+On a Mac, you can right-click by tapping the icon with two fingers or by holding down the ``control`` key and then tapping the icon.
+  * Select `Open with...` and then select IDLE from the submenu.
+  * If IDLE does not appear or you can't figure out how to right click, try option 4b.

+4b.
+If 4a didn't work, try this.
+  * find IDLE, the Python IDE application you downloaded and installed in the first problem set.
+  * Launch IDLE!
+(On a Mac it might be called ``IDLE.app``, and on a Windows machine it might be called ``IDLE.exe`` or ``IDLE.bat``.)
+  * From the `File` menu in IDLE, select `Open`.
+Then navigate to the `lab1-master1` folder, and select `myfirstpython.py` (which your OS might show just as `myfirstpython`).

+ 5.

+5. Once you have launched IDLE, go up to file